A-Hannan-code/my-data-science-journey/README.md

 # 🧑‍💻 My Data Science Journey

+This repository documents my learning path as I progress through **Data Science**.
-Welcome to my Data Science learning path!
-This repo tracks my progress, projects, and experiments as I move from Python basics to real-world data science applications.
+It contains projects, practice notebooks, and experiments — starting from Python basics and moving towards real-world applications.

 ---

 ## 🚀 Current Progress
 - ✅ **Conda Environment Setup**
 - ✅ **Python Refresher**
-- ✅ **Coders of Delhi** (social network mini-project in pure Python)
+- ✅ **Coders of Delhi** (mini-project in pure Python)
-- 🔜 **NumPy Basics** (arrays, indexing, slicing)
+- 🔄 **Learning NumPy Basics** (arrays, indexing, slicing)

 ---

 ## 📂 Projects

 ### 1. Coders of Delhi
-A small social network dataset project that includes:
+A small social network dataset project built with **pure Python** (no NumPy/Pandas yet).

+Features:
 - Finding *People You May Know*
 - Finding *Pages You Might Like*

+Tools used:
-- Tools: Python (lists, dicts, sets), JupyterLab
+- Python (lists, dicts, sets)
+- JupyterLab

 ---

 ## 📌 Notes
-This repo is the backbone of my Data Science journey.
-Each folder will contain Jupyter notebooks for projects, practice, and experiments.
+- Each folder will contain Jupyter notebooks for projects, practice, and experiments.
+- This repo grows as I learn new concepts (NumPy → Pandas → Visualization → ML).